varzager/auto-ts-builder/README.md

 ### `aBuilderHelper<T>()`

-Creates a builder factory with support for custom helper methods.
+Creates a builder factory which exports only the helper methods. the internal implementation will only be accessible inside the helpers function.

 #### Generic Types